build-server-protocol/build-server-protocol/website/generated/specification.md

   /** An array of related diagnostic information, e.g. when symbol-names within
    * a scope collide all definitions can be marked via this property. */ relatedInformation?: DiagnosticRelatedInformation[];

-  /** Kind of data to expect in the `data` field.
-If this field is not set, the kind of data is not specified. */ dataKind?: DiagnosticDataKind;

   /** A data entry field that is preserved between a
    * `textDocument/publishDiagnostics` notification and